 The years 2001 and 2002 likely brought the first coast-to-coast drought on record.
 This drought also appeared to cover more areas of Canada compared to previous infamous droughts of 1931, 1961, and 1988.
-It was also rare, as it struck areas less accustomed to dealing with droughts.
+It was a rare event in that it affected areas less accustomed to dealing with droughts.
 These areas included parts of eastern Canada and the northern agricultural Prairies.
-The drought impacts were concentrated in the West, however: Saskatchewan and Alberta were the hardest hit (Wheaton et al., 2008).
+Drought impacts were concentrated in the West: Saskatchewan and Alberta were the hardest hit (Wheaton et al., 2008).

 This article provides an overview of the effects of the 2001-2002 drought with emphasis on agriculture, water, and the economy.
-A set of lessons learned from the drought are provided, followed by the major conclusions.
-This paper is meant to reinforce the reasons for drought research described in other parts of this report.
-Assessments of drought impacts are rarely done and are needed.
+A set of lessons learned from the drought is provided, followed by the major conclusions.
+These types of assessments of drought impacts are rarely done and are needed.
+This article is meant to reinforce the reasons for drought research described in other parts of this article.